SuperManito/LinuxMirrors/docs/use/index.en.md

         If you see a text input instead of the new arrow key UI, install the `ncurses` or `nano` package.
 The new interaction relies on the `tput` command.

-- #### About the script's online location

-    !!! quote ""

-        The project uses [GitHub Action](https://github.com/SuperManito/LinuxMirrors/blob/main/.github/workflows/build-docs.yml#L29) to automatically copy the source code to the docs directory after each commit for website publishing.
-The site is hosted on [:netlify: Netlify](https://www.netlify.com), with almost no risk of hijacking.

-        You can also use the raw address from the code repository.
-This is just to explain why there are several different addresses; the default official site address is easier to remember and access.

-- #### About mirror download speed

-    !!! quote ""

-        First, see the recommendations in the [Mirror List](../mirrors/index.md) usage help.
-These are based on experience, but some users still worry about speed.

-        The network latency (`Ping`) of a mirror is not directly related to download speed.
-Distance does not equal experience.
-Some mirrors have high bandwidth but poor speed due to load strategies.

-        There are many open source speed test scripts written in C or Python.
-This project is written in Bash Shell and does not depend on third-party libraries.
-Bash is the most common scripting language for Linux operations and is preinstalled on most distributions, so users can run it directly without installing anything.
-This convenience cannot be replaced by other languages.
-However, Bash scripts may not easily achieve accurate speed testing; using other languages for this is reinventing the wheel.

 - #### About disabled repositories

     !!! quote ""